 Foglifter aims to reflect the vibrant diversity of the LGBTQ+ literary community in our award-winning journal.
 Fill out our anonymized Demographics Survey to be considered for publication—then take a screenshot of the thank-you screen at the end and attach it along with your submission.

 • Please send a single Word document with up to 7500 words of fiction (up to three flash fiction pieces).
-Make sure it is in standard double-spaced formatting and a font that we don't need a microscope to read.
+Make sure it is in standard double-spaced formatting and a readable font.

 Foglifter aims to reflect the vibrant diversity of the LGBTQ+ literary community in our award-winning journal.
 Fill out our anonymized Demographics Survey to be considered for publication—then take a screenshot of the thank-you screen at the end and attach it along with your submission.